uchicago-econ-io/Pricing-Market-Structure/README.md

 This repository is meant to make replication work in pricing and market structure more accessible by providing a centralized collection of datasets and code.

-It is especially useful for:

-- researchers
-- students working on industrial organization and applied microeconomics
-- instructors building replication-based coursework

 ---

 ## 📦 Replication Packages